It's too soon for South Africa to start counting its chickens over the recent offshore gas find by global energy giant Total.

-Michelle Grattan speaks with Mark Evans about the week in politics.
+Michelle Grattan speaks with Deep Saini about the week in Australian politics.

 Labor's promise to subsidise batteries for households quickly became, in government parlance, “pink batts to pink batteries” – seeking to trigger memories of Rudd's policy that cost several lives.

 The ALP estimates the battery subsidy would triple the number of battery systems in Australian households.
 The policy sets a national target of one million household battery installations by 2025.